Graduate Academic Policies

 Semester Leave

-Students who wish to take a full semester leave may do so without losing matriculated status.
-Students who request a one-semester leave while in good standing may be permitted to return in good standing upon completion of the readmission process.
+Students who wish to take a Semester Leave for a full semester may do so without losing matriculated status.
+The University strongly recommends that the student inform the appropriate student services office of a planned Semester Leave.
+Students who take a one-semester leave after completing an academically successful semester may be permitted to return in good standing upon completion of the readmission process.
+For students attending on an F-1 visa, other restrictions may apply, and students should speak with the DSO for further guidance.

 Credit Hour

-- One hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen (15) weeks for one semester;
+One hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen (15) weeks for one semester; or

-- Or at least an equivalent amount of work as required in paragraph (1) of this definition for other activities as established by and institution, including laboratory work, internships, practicums, studio work, and other academic work leading toward the awarding of credit hours;
+At least an equivalent amount of work as required in paragraph (1) of this definition for other activities as established by an institution, including laboratory work, internships, practicums, studio work, and other academic work leading toward the awarding of credit hours; or

 Grading